microsoft/coyote/docs/_learn/resources/StyleGuide.md

 ## How to use this guide

-This guide specifies style and format for contributors to use when developing tutorials for Microsoft Research.
+This guide specifies style and format for contributors to use when developing tutorials for Coyote.
 Be warm and relaxed, crisp and clear, and ready to lend a hand to your readers.
 The following sections offer guidance on structure, style, and formatting.
 Additional resources for word choice and other topics can be found in the [Microsoft Writing Guide](https://docs.microsoft.com/en-us/style-guide/welcome/).